Evaluating LLM Agents on Automated Software Analysis Tasks: Evaluation

 \subsection{Experimental Setup}

 \paragraph{\textbf{Configuration.}} We evaluate all agents on the full \benchmark benchmark of \benchTotalTasks{} tasks (\S\ref{subsec:benchmark_dataset}) using four LLM backends of varying capability and cost (Table~\ref{tab:llm_backends_pricing}).
-All agents share the same, per-task stopping limits: a maximum of \budgetMaxCycles{} agentic cycles, a \$\budgetCostCap{} API cost cap, and a \budgetTimeoutHours{} wall-clock timeout; reaching any limit interrupts the task and marks it as failed.
+All agents share the same per-task stopping limits: a maximum of \budgetMaxCycles{} agentic cycles, a \$\budgetCostCap{} API cost cap, and a \budgetTimeoutHours{} wall-clock timeout; reaching any limit interrupts the task and marks it as failed.
 For agents supporting retries (\analysisagent, ExecutionAgent), each retry counts as additional cycles within the same per-task budget.
 We repeat each configuration $n=3$ times to account for non-determinism.

 \paragraph{\textbf{Success metrics.}} We assess task outcomes with two complementary metrics.
 First, a task is \emph{self-validated} if the agent terminates and claims task completion.
 For \analysisagent, this includes passing its internal LLM-as-judge validation (\S\ref{subsec:analysis_agent}); for baseline agents, it means the agent exited without error and reported success.
 Self-validated success may include false positives.
-To account for false positives, we inspect self-validated cases and call a task \emph{manually verified} if it passes the manual validation process described in \S\ref{subsec:manual_ground_truth}.
+Second, a task is \emph{manually verified} if it also passes the manual validation process described in \S\ref{subsec:manual_ground_truth}.
+We manually verify only one run of the three.

-\paragraph{\textbf{Statistical testing.}} We perform pairwise significance tests between \analysisagent and each baseline.
-For self-validated success, where both agents are evaluated on the same \benchTotalTasks{}~tasks, we use McNemar's one-sided exact test~\cite{mcnemar1947note} to check whether \analysisagent can solve a task more often than the baselines in cases when one agent solves it and the other does not.
-For verified success, where only one run is available, we use Fisher's one-sided exact test to check whether \analysisagent solves more tasks.
-All $p$-values are corrected for multiple comparisons (3~baselines $\times$ 4~LLMs) using the Holm-Bonferroni method~\cite{holm1979simple} at $\alpha{=}0.05$.
-We also test each agent's absolute success rate against chance ($H_0\!: p \le 0.5$) via exact binomial tests with 95\% Wilson confidence intervals.
-Beyond $p$-values, we report Cohen's $h$ for effect size, odds ratios with 95\% confidence intervals, and the Cochran-Mantel-Haenszel test to confirm that results hold across LLM backends.